bhauman/figwheel-main/doc/figwheel-main-options.md

 figwheel.repl server.
 This aids in quickly getting a dev server up and running.
 If the figwheel server doesn't meet your needs you can simply start your own server.
-The figwheel.client will still be able to connect to its websocket endpoint.
+The figwheel.client will still be able to connect to its SSE endpoint.
 Default: none

     :ring-handler my-project.server/handler